 Do you offer free transportation?

-We have limited funds to provide busses for schools in need of transportation; schools with high FRMP % are encouraged to apply.
+We have limited funds to provide buses for schools in need of transportation; high needs schools (according to CALPADS) get priority.
 Buses for our school programs are reserved and scheduled in advance during the fall of each school year.
 We encourage you to work with your district to secure transportation and/or use public transportation when available.

 Where do school buses drop off/pick up?